I had 3 properties which were Houses with Multiple Occupation, also known as an HMO or a Bedsit.

 All the tenants shared the same lounge.

-As a landlord, I was responsible for the common area’s and the tenants were responsible for there own bedrooms.
+As a landlord, I was responsible for the common area’s and the tenants was responsible for there own bedrooms.

 Initially, I used to let the entire house to one family, they would pay the council tax and the utility bills.
 I very rarely needed to visit the properties, unless there was an issue with repairs.